-Earnest escalates censure of Trump and Russia
+Gloves-off White House creates rift between Obama and Trump teams

 - He referenced a remark when Trump encouraged Moscow to locate missing Hillary Clinton's emails

+Even as President Barack Obama seeks to maintain an amicable relationship with Trump in an attempt to influence his successor's agenda, the public spat between aides over Russia's hacking has turned into the type of bitter back-and-forth the White House initially sought to avoid in the days immediately following the election.

+Also fueling the rhetoric: Democrats' complaints the White House was slow in confronting Russia's hacking in the final days of the presidential campaign, a claim the White House disputes.

-Washington (CNN)The White House escalated its post-election criticism of Donald Trump Thursday, insisting it was plainly obvious to the Republican's team that Russia was meddling in the US election to bolster their chances of victory.
+On Thursday, White House Press Secretary Josh Earnest escalated his post-election criticism of Trump, insisting it was plainly obvious to the Republican's team that Russia was interfering in the US election to bolster their chances of victory.

-White House Press Secretary Josh Earnest dismissed the President-elect's response as unserious, and encouraged Trump to answer questions about the hacking instead of questioning US intelligence.
+He dismissed the President-elect's response as unserious, and encouraged Trump to answer questions about the hacking instead of questioning US intelligence.

 "It's just a fact -- you all have it on tape -- that the Republican nominee for president was encouraging Russia to hack his opponent because he believed that that would help his campaign," Earnest said, calling it a "basic fact" of the presidential contest.